bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This property is currently used by the 'lego' command to specify the skew factors for the pieces.

-+ inner:

-  This property sets the inner radius.

-+ outer:
++ ri:

-  This property sets the outer radius.
+  This property sets the inner radius when drawing a circular sector.
+It could be set to 0, in which case the circular sector will cover part of the circle without any hole in the middle.

 + latex